schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Deficiency

-A monarch motorboat service technician disarms a underground sharpness at a aircraft cabin.
+A monarch motorboat service technician disarms an underground sharpness at an aircraft cabin.

 ## Insurer